CSUChico-CSCI340/CSCI340-Shell-Assignment/README.md

 * The *waitpid, kill, fork, execve, setpgid, and sigprocmask* functions will come in very handy.
 The WUNTRACED and WNOHANG options to *waitpid* will also be useful.
 These are described in detail in the optional text.
 * When you implement your signal handlers, be sure to send *SIGINT* and *SIGTSTP* signals to the entire foreground process group, using ”*-pid*” instead of ”*pid*” in the argument to the kill function.
 The *sdriver.pl* program tests for this error.
 
-One of the tricky parts of the assignment is deciding on the allocation of work between the waitfg and sigchld handler functions.
+* One of the tricky parts of the assignment is deciding on the allocation of work between the *waitfg* and *sigchld_handler* functions.
 I recommend the following approach:
-–
-In
-waitfg
-, use a busy loop around the
+  * In *waitfg*, use a busy loop around the sleep function.
-sleep
-function.
-–
-In
-sigchld
-handler
-, use exactly one call to
+  * In *sigchld_handler*, use exactly one call to *waitpid*.

-waitpid
-.
-While other solutions are possible, such as calling waitpid in both waitfg and sigchld handler
+While other solutions are possible, such as calling *waitpid* in both *waitfg* and *sigchld_handler*, these can be very confusing.
-,
-these can be very confusing.
 It is simpler to do all reaping in the handler.
 
-In
-eval
-, the parent must use
-sigprocmask
-to block
-SIGCHLD
-signals before it forks the child, and then unblock these signals, again using sigprocmask after it adds the child to the job list by calling addjob
-.
-Since children inherit the
+* In *eval*, the parent must use *sigprocmask* to block *SIGCHLD* signals before it forks the child, and then unblock these signals, again using *sigprocmask* after it adds the child to the job list by calling *addjob*.
+Since children inherit the *blocked* vectors of their parents, the child must be sure to then unblock *SIGCHLD* signals before it execs the new program.

-blocked
-vectors of their parents, the child must be sure to then unblock
-SIGCHLD
-signals before it execs the new program.
-The parent needs to block the
-SIGCHLD
-signals in this way in order to avoid the race condition where the child is reaped by sigchld handler
-(and thus removed from the job list) before the parent calls addjob
+The parent needs to block the *SIGCHLD* signals in this way in order to avoid the race condition where the child is reaped by *sigchld_handler* (and thus removed from the job list) *before* the parent calls *addjob*.
-.
-6

 
-Programs such as
-more
-,
-less
-,
-vi
-, and
-emacs
-do strange things with the terminal settings.
+* Programs such as *more*, *less*, *vi*, and *emacs* do strange things with the terminal settings.
 Don’t run  these  programs  from  your  shell.
-Stick  with  simple  text-based  programs  such  as /bin/ls
+Stick  with  simple  text-based  programs  such  as */bin/ls*, */bin/ps*, and */bin/echo*.
-,
-/bin/ps
-, and
-/bin/echo
-.
 
-When you run your shell from the standard Unix shell, your shell is running in the foreground process group.
+* When you run your shell from the standard Unix shell, your shell is running in the foreground process group.
 If your shell then creates a child process, by default that child will also be a member of the foreground process group.
-Since typing ctrl-c sends a SIGINT to every process in the foreground group, typing ctrl-c will send a SIGINT to your shell, as well as to every process that your shell created, which obviously isn’t correct.
+Since typing *ctrl-c* sends a SIGINT to every process in the foreground group, typing *ctrl-c* will send a SIGINT to your shell, as well as to every process that your shell created, which obviously isn’t correct.

-Here  is  the  workaround:  After  the fork
-,  but  before  the
-execve
-,  the  child  process  should  call setpgid(0, 0)
-, which puts the child in a new process group whose group ID is identical to the child’s PID.
+Here  is  the  workaround: After the *fork*, but before the *execve*, the child process should call *setpgid(0, 0)*, which puts the child in a new process group whose group ID is identical to the child’s PID.
 This ensures that there will be only one process, your shell, in the foreground process group.
-When you type ctrl-c
-, the shell should catch the resulting SIGINT and then forward it to the appropriate foreground job (or more precisely, the process group that contains the foreground job).
+When you type *ctrl-c*, the shell should catch the resulting SIGINT and then forward it to the appropriate foreground job (or more precisely, the process group that contains the foreground job).

-Evaluation
+##Evaluation
 Your solution shell will be tested for correctness on a Linux machine using the same shell driver and trace files that were included in your assignment directory.
 Your shell should produce identical